-Previously, on August 17, 2022, the Alameda District Office notified your establishment of our intent to withhold the marks of inspection and suspend the assignment of inspectors at your facility in accordance with 21 U.S.C.
+Additionally, on April 29, 2022, the Alameda District Office notified your establishment of the withholding of the marks of inspection and suspension of the assignment of inspectors at your facility in accordance with 21 U.S.C.
 603 and Title 9 Code of Federal Regulations (CFR) Part 500.3(b).
-This Notice of Intended Enforcement was initiated due to your firm's similar failure on June 15, 2022, to maintain or implement required controls to prevent inhumane handling of cattle at your establishment.
-Specifically, you failed to appropriately handle animals in accordance with Title 9 CFR 313.2(a).
+This action was initiated due to your firm's similar failure to maintain or implement required controls to prevent the inhumane handling and slaughter of a beef cow at your establishment and to appropriately handle animals in accordance with Title 9 CFR 313.15(a)(3).
 These events were in violation of 21 U.S.C.
 603(b) of the Federal Meat Inspection Act, the Humane Methods of Slaughter Act of 1978, and the regulations promulgated thereunder.
-As stated in the Letter of Deferral dated August 17, 2022, your establishment's failure to comply with regulatory requirements or effectively implement your commitments and agreements may result in further enforcement actions taken, including the suspension of inspection services in your establishment.
+As stated in the Notice of Suspension Held in Abeyance dated May 4, 2022, your establishment's failure to comply with regulatory requirements or effectively implement your commitments and agreements, may result in the reinstatement of the suspension of inspection in your establishment.